-- Determine if your IP address is present on the blacklists used by Comcast.
+- Determine if your IP address is present on the blocklists used by Comcast:

 - Review your list acquisition and list hygiene processes: Spam traps are an important reputation measure for Comcast.
 When they add a new spam trap, they review it to ensure the address is not active in their system.
-Comcast bounces inactive addresses for six months before the spam trap is created.
 All Comcast spam traps are at least three to five years old, so Comcast expects senders to not send to them.

 - Determine if your email authentication is working properly: A misconfigured SPF or DKIM record can result in email being filtered or blocked.